 This course emphasizes the common disease processes, treatments, and pharmacological agents used for endocrine disorders.
 The student is provided with the knowledge necessary to use the nursing process in caring for clients with endocrine problems.
 A student who fails VN142CR will be withdrawn from the co-requisite course.
-Prerequisites: VN131CR, VN132CR, VN134CR, VN135CR, VN136CR, HUMGRO133CR; Co-requisite: VN145CR

-VN143CR: Immune System & Oncology Nursing Care
+VN143CR: Immune System & Oncology Nursing

 This course focuses on diseases caused by disorders of the immune system.
 The student is provided with the knowledge necessary to use the nursing process in caring for clients with immunodeficiency disorders.
 The course includes oncology, its disease process, diagnostic procedures, and treatment modalities.
 Psychosocial aspects of immunodeficiencies and oncology are considered.
-A student who fails VN143CR will be withdrawn from the corequisite course.
-Prerequisites: VN131CR, VN132CR, VN134CR, VN135CR, VN136CR, HUMGR0133CR; Co-requisite: VN145CR
+A student who fails VN143CR will be withdrawn from the co-requisite course.